prajaktathawri/prajakta-demo/README.md

 # prajakta-demo
-This is my first git repository
+This is my first git repository.
-Author - Prajakta
+Author - Prajakta Thawari